 For the Daring Bakers I selected two seed-based knäckebröd recipes, one which uses yeast, rye flour, and a little extra time, and the other totally gluten-free which can be done in no time whatsoever.
 I like them both, but in different ways, as different is the emotion they give to the palate.
 Did I write emotion?
 Yes, I am totally emotional when it comes to savoring food, especially when that food is bread.

-MIXED SEEDS KNÄCKEBRÖD WITH CUMIN (freely adapted from Allt Om Mat)
+MIXED SEEDS KNÄCKEBRÖD WITH CARAWAY (freely adapted from Allt Om Mat)

 how to: dissolve the yeast in the water and add the cumin seeds.
 Let rest for 15 minutes.
 Add all the other ingredients (salt last) and knead for 6-7 minutes at low speed (or about 10 by hand).
 Let rest covered for about 45 minutes.
 Form 18 dough balls (about the size of a big egg) and flatten each of them as much as possible.